Best STrymon Iridium Alternative

 The Strymon Iridium is a popular preamp pedal, but it's not our top recommendation.
 And while this article is addressing alternatives to the Iridium, it's also meant to highlight the Two Notes ReVolt, which is an absolutely fantastic pedal amp, and one of our top recommendations in this category.

 We'll cover more of what we like about this pedal in the paragraphs below our comparison table, or you can check the summary box above.
+Below you can compare some Strymon Iridium alternatives, including the Iridium itself and the ReVolt.
+Note that the comparison table gives you live pricing and basic specs.

 Compare the Best Strymon Iridium Alternatives